Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/gatewaycontrolplane.md

 You can check in your Gateway Manager to see if the Gateway control plane was successfully added to the control plane group.

-## Create a Kubernetes Ingress Controller Control Plane
+## Create a Kubernetes ingress controller control plane

 To create a [Kubernetes Ingress Controller Control Plane](/konnect/gateway-manager/kic/), you need to specify the `cluster_type` field in the `spec` section of